ThomWright/ThomWright.github.io/_posts/2022-07-25-more-autoscaling.md

 [No chairs this time](/2022/05/05/auto-scaling/).

-Consider a scenario where we have two services, A and B. A is consuming messages from a queue and sending requests to B. The message queue backing up.
+Consider a scenario where we have two services, A and B. A is consuming messages from a queue and sending requests to B. The message queue is backing up.
 There is a growing number of pending messages which Service A hasn’t received yet.

 <figure>
   <img src="/public/assets/auto-scale-services.png" alt="Service diagram"/>